Jørgen Læssøe: Scholarship

-Between 1956 and 1960 Læssøe worked as the epigrapher on Max Mallowan's excavations at Nimrud, publishing two papers on inscriptions from the reign of Shalmaneser III.
-During his time there he became friends with Mallowan and his wife Agatha Christie, who wrote a number of verses about Læssøe and his Danish colleagues, whose names the English team found unpronounceable.
+Between 1956 and 1960, Læssøe worked as the epigrapher on Max Mallowan's excavations at Nimrud, publishing two papers on inscriptions from the reign of Shalmaneser III.
+During his time there, he became friends with Mallowan and his wife Agatha Christie, who wrote a number of verses about Læssøe and his Danish colleagues, whose names the English team found unpronounceable.

-At Nimrud Læssøe learned of the construction of the Dukan Dam, which was set to flood some forty archaeological sites in the area of what is now Lake Dukan.
-Securing funding from the Carlsberg Foundation and the Danish government, he and archaeologist Harold Ingholt led the "Danish Dokan Expedition" in a rescue excavation of Tell Shemshara in 1957.
+At Nimrud, Læssøe learned of the construction of the Dukan Dam, which was set to flood some forty archaeological sites in the area of what is now Lake Dukan.
+Securing funding from the Carlsberg Foundation and the Danish government, he and archaeologist Harald Ingholt led the "Danish Dokan Expedition" in a rescue excavation of Tell Shemshara in 1957.
 The excavations uncovered an Old Assyrian palace complex and substantial cache of cuneiform tablets, which occupied Læssøe for much of the rest of his career.
 He published a preliminary report on the Shemshara Archives in 1959, and after his death his student Jesper Eidem continued the work, finally publishing the texts in two volumes in 1992 and 2001.

 From 1960, Læssøe also worked on the Scandinavian Joint Expedition to Sudanese Nubia, serving as its field director in 1966 and 1967.
 In the latter part of his career, he authored several popular history books on Assyriology in Danish, including Fra Assyriens arkiver ("From the Archives of Assyria", 1960), Babylon (1966), and Assyriologien i Danmark ("Assyriology in Denmark", 1977).
 His book The People of Ancient Assyria (1963) is regarded as his magnum opus.